-The Master Agreement identifies certain types of event whose occurrence none of the parties can be held responsible for (such as a change in law obligating a party to withhold payments for or on account of taxes or making the performance by a party of obligations under covered transactions illegal).
+The Master Agreement identifies certain types of event whose occurrence none of the parties can be held responsible for (such as a change in law obligating a party to withhold payments for or on account of taxes or making the performance by a party of obligations under Tansactions illegal).
 At the occurrence of such an event the party burdened by the new tax in the case of a change in tax law and either party in the case of an illegality may specify an Accelerated Termination Date with respect to those Transactions that are affected by the relevant event.
 Such Transactions will then be terminated at the specified Accelerated Termination Date in accordance with the procedures laid down in Section 7 (unless the parties in the period between the date of designation and the Accelerated Termination Date have overcome the relevant event).
-Upon termination, each party shall in good faith calculate its Gains, Losses and Costs with respect to the terminated Transactions and aggregate such Gains, Losses and Costs into a net amount (which can be either a positive or negative number).
-A Payment Amount is then calculated on the basis of the parties’ respective net amount and any Unpaid Amounts owed by each of them under Transactions.
+Upon termination, each party shall in good faith calculate its Gains, Losses and Costs with respect to the terminated Transactions and aggregate such Gains, Losses and Costs into a Net Amount (which can be either a positive or negative number).
+A Payment Amount is then calculated on the basis of the parties’ respective Net Amount and any Unpaid Amounts owed by either of them under the terminated Transactions.
 Appendix B sets out two examples of the calculation of the Payment Amount under Section 7.

 Section 8 - Governing Law and Jurisdiction.

-Pursuant to Section 8, the parties must specify a governing law of, and a method for the settling of disputes arising out of, the Master Agreement (and Transactions).
+Pursuant to Section 8, the parties must specify a governing law of, and a method for the settlement of disputes arising out of, the Master Agreement (and Transactions).
 In the absence of any explicit choice made by the parties on the point of the governing law, it will be determined in accordance with the applicable rules of conflicts of laws of a competent court.

 Section 9 - Documents.

-Section 9 provides the parties with the opportunity to specify in the Schedule any document to be furnished by either of them in connection with the entering into of the Master Agreement or at the later date specified (e.g. corporate documents, lists of authorised trader/signatories to execute transactions).
+Section 9 provides the parties with the opportunity to specify in the Schedule any document to be furnished by either of them in connection with the entering into of the Master Agreement or at the later date specified (e.g. corporate documents, lists of authorised traders/signatories).

 Section 10 – Miscellaneous.
 Section 10 contains a variety of provisions of general nature which to a large extent should be self-explanatory.